 Courses taken at the University of Tampere are governed by the provisions of the Government Decree on University Degrees and Specialist Education (794/2004) and other relevant provisions, as well as by these Regulations on Degrees.

 A right to study on a degree programme includes the right to take courses belonging to that programme (i.e. degree courses) as determined in the curriculum.
 Within the limits of the curriculum, free choice courses and other optional courses taken at other faculties or universities may also be included in a student’s studies.

 Students can pursue studies by attending classes or by studying independently.

-Rules on the assessment of studies are laid down in the University’s Regulations on the Assessment of Studies and in the curriculum, as well as in the guidelines of each school.
+Rules on the assessment of studies are laid down in the University’s Regulations on the Assessment of Studies and in the curriculum, as well as in the guidelines of each faculty.

-If a student has already been assigned an average grade for a completed study module, no changes or additions can be made to the registered module, unless the school in question otherwise decides.
+If a student has already been assigned an average grade for a completed study module, no changes or additions can be made to the registered module, unless the faculty in question otherwise decides.

-The grounds for validity and expiry of completed courses are decided by the management board of the relevant school.
+The grounds for validity and expiry of completed courses are decided by the council of the relevant faculty.

 If the completion of studies requires certain pre-existing skills, a student’s level is assessed using a reliable method.

 Students studying towards Bachelor’s and Master’s degrees or towards either of these degrees formulate a personal study plan (HOPS) to support the progress and completion of their studies; furthermore, they update and develop this plan as their studies progress.
 In principle, students discuss with their personal HOPS instructor on an annual basis.
 The personal study plan is based on the curriculum and structure of the degree programme in which the student is enrolled.
 The personal study plan is also used in academic counselling and to support student’s growth into academic experts.
 The personal study plan specifies the courses, etc. that the student intends to complete in order to earn the degree and the schedule that the student will follow in his/her studies, including the internationalisation module.